dolphindb/jdbc/README.md

 - You can use the `execute` method to execute all DolphinDB SQL statements with JDBC interface.
 For details, see [DolphinDB SQL](https://www.dolphindb.com/help/SQLStatements/index.html).

-- The method `executeUpdate(sql)` returns the number of records updated by the SQL statements in JDBC, while with DolphinDB JDBC API, `executeUpdate(sql)` does not return the number of records involved in delete, update or append statements.
+- The method `executeUpdate(sql)` returns the number of records updated by the SQL statements in JDBC, while with DolphinDB JDBC Connector, `executeUpdate(sql)` does not return the number of records involved in delete, update or append statements.

-- Since DolphinDB does not support BigDecimal type, the JDBC API converts the BigDecimal data to the DOUBLE type.
+- Since DolphinDB does not support BigDecimal type, the JDBC Connector converts the BigDecimal data to the DOUBLE type.

 - Download [sample code](sample.txt).